TechnologyICT & BYOD

 Why have BYOD?

-MCAS wants to ensure that no student is disadvantaged by the ending of the DER Laptop Program.
-Accordingly MCAS has extensively reviewed all options and determined that our only reasonable course is to introduce a BYOD policy.
+MCAS wants to ensure that no student is disadvantaged and has extensively reviewed all options determining that our only reasonable course is to introduce a BYOD policy.

 MCAS values the rich learning experiences that come with integrated interactions with technology.
 MCAS also recognises the need to prepare our students for a rapidly changing world, where technology plays a large role in our personal, social and professional lives.
 Our findings from student consultations have revealed that our students want to have access to devices available to support learning activities in the classroom.